andy0130tw/vscode-als-wasm-loader/README.md

 ### The setup step (Agda v2.8.0 or later)

 Starting with newer ALS (containing [this patch](https://github.com/agda/agda-language-server/pull/39)) powered by Agda v2.8.0 or later, you can skip the memfs preparation step with the option `runSetupFirst`.
-The factory will run command `als --setup` before actually running the server, extracting data files (~600 kB) to the memfs' datadir.
-The downside is that no interface file for Agda built-ins will be written due to memfs being read-only (for now).
+The factory will run command `als --setup` before actually running the server, extracting data files (in v2.8.0 this is ~600 kB) to the memfs' datadir.
+The downside is that no interface file for Agda built-ins will be written due to memfs being read-only at runtime (for now).

-The setup step can be monitored by passing a function to `setupCallback`.
+The setup step can be monitored by passing a function to `setupCallback`, which is called once the setup process is exited, with the exit code and the piped content of stderr as parameters, respectively.
 If this step fails and the callback is not set, the server will crash before its start.

 # Acknowledgements